venicegeo/pzsvc-exec/README.md

 Input Format:
 ```
 cmd           string    // Command string - appended to CliCmd from the config file
+userID        string    // Unique ID of initiating user - used for logging purposes
 inPzFiles     []string  // Pz dataIds for files to download before processing
 inExtFiles    []string  // URLs for external files to download before processing
 inPzNames     []string  // Parallel to InPzFiles - name for each file